MEEP-projects/HGT_pipeline/README.md

 - *thr=2* --> the Blattabacterium hit has to be 'thr'% higher than the bacteria hit

 ***Manual audit:*** *The output of this filtering produced a bed file for each genome.
 These putative inserts were then manually audited, through additional BLASTs and manual inspections of the sequences themselves.*

 ***Other analyses***

 Several analyses were undertaken on the characterised and filtered HGT inserts (following the pipeline above), including:
-- identifying putatively ancestral inserts
-- annotating the inserts
+- Annotating HGT inserts
+- GC content
+- HGT insert length distribution
+- Insert origins
-- carrying out additional QC of the inserts to demonstrate their veracity.
+- Putative age of HGT inserts
+- Raw read alignments for addition HGT insert QC

 An outline of these analyses and the relevant scripts used can be found [here](https://github.com/MEEP-projects/HGT_pipeline/tree/main/other).

-Inlduing annotating, and QC analysis.
-See (dihfd) for details on this.

 ***Programs used***

 *To do*